aasav-patel-107/Vendora/README.md

 # Vendora

-Vendora is a role-based product management app built with Flask and PostgreSQL.
+Vendora is a demo web for role-based product management app built with Flask and PostgreSQL.
 Roles: Admin, Vendor, User

 ## Features